finding-clients-through-funnels-as-a-freelancer

 Another useful tool for freelancers to get new clients is Twitter.

-You may utilize the platform to develop authority in your profession by sharing relevant ideas, information, and industry news.
+You may utilize the platform to develop professional authority by sharing relevant ideas, information, and industry news.

 It’s also a good location to start talking with firms about freelancing opportunities.

-Always maintain your profile professionally, including a link to your portfolio and contact details.
+Always maintain your professional profile, including a link to a well-created portfolio and contact details.
 The more professional your internet presence is, the more opportunities you’ll have to meet new people who require your services.

 • Instagram